Call Today to Get Started With Your Visa!

 Theatrical Ice Skaters

-In order for theatrical ice skaters to qualify for the P1A visa, they must be coming to the United States to participate as a professional or amateur athlete who performs individually or as part of a group in a specific theatrical ice skating production or tour.
+In order for theatrical ice skaters to qualify for This, they must be coming to the United States to participate as a professional or amateur athlete who performs individually or as part of a group in a specific theatrical ice skating production or tour.

-The process to apply for the P1A visa requires both the athlete, and his or her employer, to submit documentation to the United States government.
+The process to apply for This requires both the athlete and his or her employer, to submit documentation to the United States government.
 The steps below outline the application process:

-The first step to apply for the P1A visa requires the applicant’s agent, potential employer, or sponsor file Form I-129, Petition for Nonimmigrant Worker and written consultation from an applicable labor organization appropriate for the P1A visa.
-Both of these items must be filed with the United States Citizen and Immigration Services (USCIS).
+The first step to apply for This requires the applicant’s agent, potential employer, or sponsor to file Form I-129, Petition for Nonimmigrant Worker, and written consultation from an applicable labor organization appropriate for This.
+Both of these items must be filed with the United States Citizens and Immigration Services (USCIS).

 Along with the written consultation, copies of written or oral contracts evidencing the terms of employment must be submitted, as well as an explanation of the nature of the events, competitions, or activities, including an itinerary with the beginning and end dates for the events.